omario05/omario05/README.md

 > VS Code, Xcode

 ## What am I up to? 🤔
-School work, of course, but also in the design phase of a new app coded in Swift, related to my passion for motorsport and video games.
-Will also create a website showcasing it, coded in JavaScript, HTML, and CSS once learned.
+School work and looking for Co-op, of course, but also in the design phase of a new app (omg wow😱) coded in **Swift**, related to my passion for motorsport 🏎️ and video games 🎮.
+Will also create a website showcasing it, coded in **JavaScript**, **HTML**, and **CSS** once learned.
 Stay tuned for updates!!